 - Antiphlogistic: Putcha-pat can also be used to reduce inflammation and soothe the side of effects of fevering.
 This includes both external and internal conditions.

 - Astringent: This versatile oil also stimulates muscle, nerve, and skin constrictions and may help minimize the signs of aging.
 It strengthens gums and sagging skin, and its even believed to help reduce hair loss.

 - Aphrodisiac: This has long been one of patchouli’s most popular characteristics and a possible reason why the scent became so popular during the 60s and 70s.
 Many believe that the oil is an effective treatment for sexual problems, such as impotence, erectile dysfunctions, anxiety, and loss of libido.
-It’s used by both men and women to stimulate estrogen and testosterone and increase the sex drive.
+Exercising regularly is said to have great effects on sexual experiences, too, so combining that with proper doses of patchouli can lead to stronger sensations for both men and women.
+It’s used by both genders to stimulate estrogen and testosterone and increase the sex drive.
+If you want the natural way, then this is it.
 Although, it is unlikely to get your motor running as much as a London escort.

 - Cicatrisant: Many users believe that patchouli essential oil also boosts the healing of cuts and wounds by promoting the production of scar tissue.
 It has been used on acne, chicken pox, measles, and boils.